 There are a number of carbon footprint calculators available to help you work out how big yours is;

-World Wildlife Fund (WWF): The most basic of the three systems, it provides a good introduction to the process but does not go into detail.
+World Wildlife Fund (WWF): The most basic of the four systems, it provides a good introduction to the process but does not go into detail.